WonderNetwork/locale-testing-demo/saucelabs/README.md

    `WONDERPROXY_USER` must be your WonderProxy username, and `WONDERPROXY_PASS` must be your WonderProxy password.

-## Creating Sauce Connect Tunnels
+## Create Sauce Connect Tunnels

 ### Mac OSX and Linux

-The `sauce_connect.sh` helper script will create one tunnel for each WonderProxy server name listed as an argument.
+The `sauce_connect.sh` helper script will create one tunnel for each WonderProxy server name that you specify as an argument.
 For example:

 ```
 # creates two tunnels: one for telaviv.wonderproxy.com, and one for